home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 If your integration supports discovery via [Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking), you can add the type to your manifest.
 If the user has the `zeroconf` integration loaded, it will load the `zeroconf` step of your integration's config flow when it is discovered.

-Zeroconf is a list so y ou can specify multiple types to match on.
+Zeroconf is a list so you can specify multiple types to match on.

 ```json
 {